maryrosecook/islaclj/languageguide.md

 ### Variable assignment

-Simple (non-object) variables can be strings or integers and are assigned, thus:
+Simple (non-object) variables can be strings or integers references to other variables and are assigned, thus:

     age is 1
     name is 'Mary'
+    friend is isla

 ### Object attribute assignment